 The easiest way to assess your dog’s weight is to feel their ribs.
 According to petmd.com, “Individual ribs should be evident without having to press hard, but they should not be readily felt.”

 If your dog’s ribs are easy to feel, they may be slightly underweight.
 If their hip and shoulder bones are also prominent, they may be very underweight.

-Check out this puppy food marketed specifically to giant breeds for a step by step guide to checking your dog’s weight.
+Check out this video for a step by step guide to checking your dog’s weight.

 Keep in mind that all dog breeds are built differently.
 For example, you will be able to see the ribs and hip bones of a healthy greyhound, but you should not be able to see any ribs on purebred labrador.

 How to Pick a Quality Dog Food for Weight Gain

 Many companies now have high-calorie foods designed for active and underweight dogs.
 Most puppy foods are more calorie dense than those for adults.

 If your dog needs to gain weight, either of these can be a good option.
 We recommend dry foods with 30% protein and 20% fat or wet foods with 7% protein and 5% fat for weight gain.